Iran deal progress dampens push for new U.S. sanctions bill

 Stopping - or delaying - new sanctions is also made easier because there is a strong core of lawmakers - including senior Democrats - who strongly oppose them.
 Ten powerful committee chairs signed a letter in December opposing the new sanctions, and none of those 10 has changed position.

-An aide to Menendez, a New Jersey Democrat who is chairman of the Senate Foreign Relations Committee, said there had been no indication by Monday on when the sanctions bill might come to the floor.
+An aide to Menendez, who is chairman of the Senate Foreign Relations Committee, said there had been no indication by Monday on when the sanctions bill might come to the floor.

 Analysts said there had been real concern about a delay in implementing the interim agreement reached in Geneva between Iran and the so-called P5+1 powers in November.